Silver Diamine Fluoride

-Silver diamine fluoride is an FDA approved liquid antibiotic.
+Silver diamine fluoride is an FDA-approved liquid antibiotic.
 It is meant to be applied to the teeth to help control active cavities in the teeth as well as prevent their progression.
-This treatment helps to put an end to the progression of decay without the need for more invasive methods.
-It is important to note that while silver diamine fluoride can stop decay, it cannot repair any affected functions or aesthetics to your teeth.
-Restorative treatments such as fillings, root canals or crowns may still be needed.
+This treatment helps to slow the process of decay and can be used as a tool to create better outcomes for patients.
+It is important to note that while silver diamine fluoride can slow decay, it cannot repair any affected functions or aesthetics to your teeth.
+Restorative treatments such as fillings, root canals, or crowns may still be needed.

 How Does It Work?

 There are two main components in silver diamine fluoride, silver, and fluoride.
 The silver functions as an antibacterial agent.
 At the same time, it also works to strengthen the dentin of the teeth.
 The fluoride works to stop tooth decay and prevent new decay from forming.
 Before applying the treatment, we first clean and dry your teeth.
 The silver diamine fluoride is applied and left to cure for two minutes.
 It is recommended that you not eat or drink anything for an hour following the procedure.